Lynching of Austin Callaway: 21st century acknowledgement

 Louis M. Dekmar, the current City Police Chief, is not a native of LaGrange and learned of Callaway's lynching a couple of years ago.
 On January 27, 2017, he and the mayor, together with other top officials, spoke to more than 200 attendees at a reconciliation service at Warren Temple United Methodist Church.
 Dekmar apologized for the police having failed to protect Callaway decades ago, and said he hoped to "interrupt the past."

-"I sincerely regret and denounce the role our Police Department played in Austin's lynching, both through our action and our inaction," Chief Dekmar told a crowd at a traditionally African-American church.
-"And for that, I'm profoundly sorry.
-It should never have happened."

-The mayor also apologized for the failure of city officials in 1940 to have protected Callaway and prevented the lynching.
+The mayor also apologized for the failure of city officials in 1940 to protect Callaway and prevent the lynching.
 In an editorial on January 28, 2017, editor Jennifer Shrader of the LaGrange Daily News acknowledged the paper's role in minimizing coverage of the story in 1940.
 It did not report his death as the result of a lynching.

-After Callaway's lynching, coverage of his death by this newspaper was on page six.
-To the best of our knowledge there was no further investigative coverage or follow up of any kind by the LaGrange Daily News.
-The New York Times and other national media appear to have done a better job of reporting Callaway's death than his hometown newspaper.

 She committed the newspaper to being fair in its coverage in the future.